mixr-chitaly2021/mixr-chitaly2021.github.io/index.md

 MIXR will be held <strong>online</strong> in conjunction with [CHItaly 2021](https://chitaly2021.inf.unibz.it/)

+MIXR is an <strong>International</strong> Workshop, so all the submissions, proceedings, presentations will be in <strong>English</strong>.

 ## Important dates (updated):

 * May 2nd, 2021 - <strong>[extended]</strong> Paper submission